dober-man/GoodWAFSec/docs/module1/lab2/lab2.rst

 ..
 NOTE:: We are going to leverage an overlay virtual server to randomize source IP addresses similar to the earlier lab concept of randomizing XFF.

 1. Open **Local Traffic > Virtual Servers** and click on ``webgoat.f5demo.com_https_overlay_vs``.
 Go to the **Resources** horizontal tab and verify that the iRule **webgoat_overlay** is applied.
 Freel free to check out the code in the iRule.
-This code and BIG-IP flxibility makes lab testing and simulations a breeze.
+This code and BIG-IP flexibility makes lab testing and simulations a breeze.

 .. image:: images/image1_3_19.PNG

-2. Modify the cURL command to point at the overlay virtual server and run several times: ``curl --insecure https://101.10.146/WebGoat/login``
+2. Modify the cURL command to point at the overlay virtual server and run several times: ``curl https://101.10.146/WebGoat/login -k``

 3. Review the event logs at **Event Logs >> Bot Defense** You will now see geo-data for the BOT connection attempts.